Coronavirus (Covid-19) FAQs and visiting policy

 As you will appreciate, these visits come with a few health & safety conditions in order to protect our residents and staff.
 Before you make a visit, you will need to directly book by calling the appropriate care home in advance – please indicate where you would prefer the visit to take place when speaking with the home.

-You can now spend time with your loved one inside their bedroom for up to an hour.
-There are a few extra precautions we take with indoor visits (such as wearing PPE); please read below for the full list of conditions.
+You can now spend time with your loved one inside their bedroom.
+There are a few extra precautions we take with indoor visits (such as the wearing of face masks); please read below for the full list of conditions.

-We’re very lucky that all of our homes have stunning gardens for residents (and their families) to facilitate outdoor visits for up to two hours.
+We’re very lucky that all of our homes have stunning gardens for residents (and their families) to facilitate outdoor visits.

 In addition, we have installed visitor pods in our gardens in order to provide a secure and warm space for nominated visitors and their loved one to meet at a safe distance.
-Pod visits are restricted to 20 minutes to allow the pods to be well ventilated between visits.
+These pods have proven to be popular for many visitors, and therefore please note that at times where the pods are in high demand, we may need to restrict the length of your visit.
+You are welcome of course to continue your visit by moving into the garden area itself or to your loved one's bedroom.

-You can also take your loved one out of the home for short outdoor trips, such as for a walk.
-Please note that we ask that you return to the home within two hours.
+You can also take your loved one out of the home for outdoor trips, such as for a walk or a visit to a museum, restaurant or pub.

 Please read the full list of conditions below that will apply for your visit: